emulaokar/Erland-Portfolio-Website/README.md

 # Erland-React-Website
-A react website I made this year and will serve as my portfolio in the future.
+A react website I made Spring 2022 and will serve as my portfolio in the future.